rglatzer/GetDataProject/ReadMe.md

 - This readme file
 - An R script (run_analysis.R)
 - Codebook.md = a description of the data provided, used, and processed for this project
-- Tidy.txt = a tidy data set that is the output of the script.

 ##About run_analysis.R script